 Fill the available dehydrator trays with banana slices.
-Put the trays into the dehydrator and set initial temperature to 150 degrees Fahrenheit and dry at that temperature for the first two hours.
+Put the trays into the dehydrator and set initial temperature to 65 degrees Celcius or 150 degrees Fahrenheit and dry at that temperature for the first two hours.

-Turn the temperature down to 130 degrees Fahrenheit after two hours.
+Turn the temperature down to 55 degrees Celcius or 130 degrees Fahrenheit after two hours.
 From here it will take another six hours for bananas to fully dry.

 Half way through, stop the food dehydrator and flip over all the banana slices.
 The slices are easy to peel off the dehydrator tray when they are warm, and turning ensures dryness.